-Cornwall Park has been a farm for many generations, with the land first cultivated by Māori, then used for livestock.
+Cornwall Park has been a farm for many generations, with the land first cultivated by Māori, and then used for livestock.
 Parts of it were leased out at first; in 1920 the trust board elected to operate it directly.

 A Long History

-Long before Cornwall Park became the park you see today, the land was cultivated for vast kūmura crops, and may have fed up to 5000 people living on Maungakiekie.
+Long before Cornwall Park became the park you see today, the land was cultivated for vast kūmura crops and may have fed up to 5000 people living on Maungakiekie.
 These were known as the gardens of Te Tahuri, the daughter-in-law of the Waiohua tribe chief Hua Kaiwaka and a famous horticulturist who lived on Maungakiekie.